alcover/stricks/README.md

 *Stricks* make C strings easy and fast.
 Managing bounds, storage and reallocations is done for you,
-without resorting to a dedicated datatype.
+without forcing a dedicated structured type on you.

 # Principle